 In our cyber age, where we have almost limitless selection of entertainment and distraction, it’s become easier to be in a constant state of busyness than it is to do nothing.
 The myriad of our activities and world of multi-tasking deludes us that we are actually being more productive.
 The problem is we have lost the knowledge of balancing action with reflection.
 And the result can be psychological burnout.

 Leaders in organizations are much to blame.
 Work addicts are highly encouraged, supported and rewarded.
 Yet, study after study shows there is not a causal relationship between working hard and working smart.
-In fact, a workaholic environment can actually not only contribute to a significant personal and mental health problems but productivity can actually decline.
+In fact, a workaholic environment can actually not only contributes to significant personal and mental health problems but productivity can actually decline.

 We seemed to have forgotten a long history of belief and practice that doing nothing is a valuable opportunity to stimulate unconscious creative and innovating thinking.
 We need time to incubate our thinking.
 Doing nothing can be one of the best ways to deal with complex issues.